qcsa-at-ucla/qdc/README.md

 # Quantum Device Consortium Website

 The official website for the Quantum Device Consortium (QDC) - an open association for pioneers of the quantum device design and simulation community.
-This modern, responsive website showcases our tools, research partners, and provides ways for the community to connect and collaborate.
+This modern, responsive website showcases our tools, research partners, hosts the annual Quantum Device Workshop (QDW), and provides ways for the community to connect and collaborate.

 ## About QDC